What To Know When Signing Your First Commercial Lease Agreement

-You want to fully understand the documents before you sign it.
-Leases are legally binding, so have an attorney read and explain the lease to you so that you are fully aware of what you’re signing.
+You want to fully understand the documents before you sign them.
+A commercial lease agreement is legally binding, so have an attorney read and explain the lease to you so that you are fully aware of what you’re signing.

-Pop the bubbly – You’ve moved into your first commercial space!
+Pop the bubbly!
+You’ve moved into your first rent space in a commercial property!
 Here are a couple of tips for ensuring that you’re keeping up with the lease:

 Automatic Rent Payment

-Once you have moved in, consider setting up a program that will automatically pay your rent.
+Once you have moved in, consider setting up a program that will automatically pay your monthly rent (or per the frequency documented in the lease).
 There are reliable options that will take one more thing off your plate.
 Most landlords accept ACH payments.

 Track Rights Negotiated in Your Lease